What is it?

 How does this fit into my academic program?

-Participation in the Patent Clinic satisfies the Professional Skills graduation requirement and is a graded course not subject to the TJSL grading curve.
-Students who participate in the Patent Clinic are eligible for up to 4 units of client work (each unit is equivalent to 5 hours per week).
-A minimum weekly client-work commitment is required, and will be determined on a semester-by-semester basis.
-Although remote work is permitted, work within the clinic space is encouraged and students are expected to be available to meet with clients as part of their clinic hours.
-The mandatory clinical seminar, counts for an additional 2 units.
+Participation in the Patent Clinic satisfies the Professional Skills graduation requirement.
+Students who participate in the spring, fall, or summer are eligible for 3 or 4 units of live client work (or a minimum of 2 units in the summer).
+Each unit is equivalent to 5 hours per week (10 hours per week for summer), totaling 15 or 20 hours per week for client representation in the spring/fall, or 20 hours per week in the summer.
+Work within the clinic space is required and students are expected to be available to meet with clients during their designated clinic hours.
+The mandatory clinical seminar counts for an additional 2 units in the spring and fall, or 1 unit in the summer.
 Students cannot enroll in the Patent Clinic and receive pro bono hours in lieu of units.

 What is required to participate?

-Additionally, students must have a qualifying scientific or technical undergraduate degree, as defined by the U.S. Patent and Trademark Office.
+Additionally, students must have a qualifying scientific or technical undergraduate degree, as defined by the United States Patent and Trademark Office (USPTO).
 Please see Section III of the USPTO’s General Requirements Bulletin for additional detail on this requirement.
-NOTE: Students are not required to take and pass the USPTO registration examination, but must be qualified for the exam as described in the Bulletin.
+NOTE: Students are not required to take and pass the USPTO registration examination (patent bar examination), but must be qualified for the exam as described in the Bulletin.

 How do I apply?

-To apply for a slot in the Patent Clinic offering, students must send the following to email@example.com: a statement of interest addressed to the supervising attorney, a resume, an unofficial TJSL transcript, and an unofficial undergraduate transcript.
+To apply for a slot in the Patent Clinic offering, students must send the following to firstname.lastname@example.org: a statement of interest addressed to Professor Mimi Afshar, Patent Clinic Supervising Attorney, a resume, an unofficial TJSL transcript, and an unofficial undergraduate transcript.
 The statement of interest should describe the reasons why you are interested in participating in the Patent Clinic, and should highlight any past experiences or future plans to work in a transactional patent law practice setting.